Skip to content

 • A VRF is Layer 3 separation.
 A VLAN is Layer 2 separation.

-• Applying vrf forwarding can clear the interface IP address on many platforms.
+• Applying vrf forwarding can clear the interface IP address.